-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

+It’s that time of year again.
+This tax season, you might be wondering if you can earn miles, points or cash back for paying taxes with one of the best travel credit cards.
 If you owe money, it’s a good time to consider a strategy for earning the most rewards for spending you’ll have to make anyway.
-Many Million Mile Secrets team members and readers have used paying taxes as a way to meet credit card minimum spending requirements or hit a spending threshold to earn elite status or other perks.
+Paying taxes is a great way to meet credit card minimum spending requirements or hit a spending threshold to earn elite status or other perks.

 It’s not free to pay taxes with a credit card.
-At minimum, you’ll pay a convenience charge of 1.87% through one of the IRS’s approved payment processors.
+At a minimum, you’ll pay a convenience charge of 1.96% through one of the IRS’s approved payment processors.
 But this can be worth it if it means unlocking a big welcome bonus or racking up points worth more than the fees you’ll pay.

 The IRS lets you pay taxes with a credit card, but you can’t pay them directly.
 Instead, you’ll have to go through a 3rd-party payment processor.

-The cheapest processor is Pay 1040, which works for personal and business taxes.
-They charge a 1.87% fee and allow payments with Visa, MasterCard, American Express, and Discover.
-(There are a couple of other processors but their fees are slightly higher).
+Unfortunately, the IRS has slightly raised card processing fees in 2021.
+The cheapest credit card processor is PayUSAtax, which works for personal and business taxes.
+They charge a 1.96% fee and allow payments with Visa, Mastercard, American Express and Discover.

 Will I be charged a cash advance fee?